 He is hopeful that his efforts and those of Rise to Peace will inspire the international community and policymakers to create a strategic solution to end terrorism.
 He is keenly aware that ignorance is the real enemy to freedom and believes that fostering programs in places such as Pakistan, Saudi Arabia, Syria, Afghanistan and Iraq where insurgent groups prey on the poor and uneducated to recruit their foot-soldiers and suicide bombers, will promote defeat of the ideology of terror and fear.
 He believes that schools and jobs are the true keys to winning the war on terror; not guns, bombs, political manipulation for greed, nor body counts.

 He has worked with senior officials, including Peter MacKay*, the Defence Minister of Canada and Stanley McChrystal**, US Commanding General in Afghanistan and other high-ranking military and non-military dignitaries.
 Ahmad met with President Barack Obama on July 21, 2016 as part of a display of gratitude for Ahmad’s faithful services to the United States government.
 Ahmad’s humanitarian work was recognized by Former President Hamid Karzai of Afghanistan who also personally met with Ahmad to express gratitude for Ahmad’s ways of helping, educating, and re-educating youth to build a united and peaceful nation.
 Ahmad started working with the US Army at his age of 15, building relationships between nations in both Afghanistan and the US.
-Ahmad is fluent in five languages and is a recent graduate of George Mason University with his B.A. in Government and International Politics.
-He is currently pursuing his masters of International Policy and Practice at George Washington University.
+Ahmad is fluent in five languages and has a masters of International Policy and Practice at George Washington University and B.A. in Government and International Politics from George Mason University.

 In his own words, Ahmad recalls, “The name Rise to Peace (R2P) came to me as I was climbing a high and scary mountain in Mongolia in August 2016.
 The peacefulness of that climb changed as I came under the threat of attack from four, large Mongolian Eagles.
 I told myself, ‘I’m rising to peace.’
 It has become the name and mission of this nonprofit organization dedicated to working toward the end of terrorism.
 I will always have with me the kindness I learned from my dad and the love from my mom.”